 “Today’s announcement starts a fresh chapter in the McLaren story – and we can’t wait to get started.”

 “Today’s announcement gives us the stability we need to move ahead with our chassis and technical programme for 2018 without any further hesitation.

 “As an organisation, McLaren has always worked extremely hard to form lasting partnerships with its technical suppliers.
 We’re convinced that we can bring real value to Renault Sport Racing as we work alongside it to develop this current power unit into a regular race winner.”

 Jérôme Stoll, President of Renault Sport Racing:

 “This is a strategic decision for Renault Sport Racing.
 It is the first time that Renault will work with McLaren and we are proud to have reached an agreement with an organisation that has such a rich Formula 1 history.
-This alliance is not only technical and sporting, but also comes with marketing and communication benefits.
-We know that McLaren will push us hard on track and this competition will be to the benefit of all.”
+This alliance is not only technical and sporting but also comes with marketing and communication benefits.
+We know that McLaren will push us hard on the track and this competition will be to the benefit of all.”